bocchino/AppleCore/README.txt

 even via control-reset.
 AppleCore programs can be run from the monitor prompt, the Integer BASIC prompt, or the AppleSoft prompt.

-The one exception is that for various reasons an AppleCore program exits via a JMP to $3D0 (DOS warm start) rather than $3D3 (DOS cold start).
-Thus, if you want to load and run a BASIC program after running an AppleCore program, you should first say INT or FP (or 3D3G or CONTROL-B from inside the monitor) to reset the BASIC environment.
+The one exception is that to maintain compatibility with whatever the environment is doing with control-reset, AppleCore programs always exit via a JMP to the location that stored in the reset vector ($3F2-$3F3) on program startup.
+Usually this is $3D0 (DOS warm start).
+Thus, in most cases, if you want to load a BASIC program after running an AppleCore program, you should first say INT or FP (or 3D3G or CONTROL-B from inside the monitor) to reset the BASIC environment.
 Otherwise you may get an OUT OF MEMORY or MEM FULL error when you attempt to load the basic program.

 Currently AppleCore works with DOS 3.3 and DOS 3.3 only; ProDOS is not supported.
 I've no plans to change that any time soon.
 I'm most